eventnetusa/eventnet/src/_vip/summer-sampling.md

   * Liability Insurance
 content_section:
   - text_block_markdown: >-
-      **As a sampling industry leader**, Let EventNetUSA take your brand to millions of consumers at the nation's largest events.
-We deliver your brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, PR Events & Pop-ups, Mobile Vehicle Tours and more.
+      **As a sampling industry leader**, Let EventNetUSA deliver your brand to thousands of consumers at your choice of the nation's most popular consumer events.
+We deliver brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, PR Events & Pop-ups, Mobile Vehicle Tours and more.

-      In 2017, over 20 Million people attended top U.S. food & wine festivals,
-      fairs and outdoor music events.
-The way we see it, that’s 20 Million reasons to sample your product this summer.
+      In 2018, over 20 Million people are expected to attend top U.S. food & wine festivals, fairs and outdoor music events.
+The way we see it, that’s 20 Million reasons for sampling your product this summer.

       #### That’s a lot of napkins!